NordicESMhub/GEO4962/_episodes/06-vertical_interpolation.md

 - "pressure levels"
 ---

-# Interpolate to pressure levels
+# Interpolate to pressure levels (KK: add a pic for clarification?)

 ### Interpolate to one pressure level